Receivable Protection Program (RPP) FAQs

 Are there any other benefits for my company through the RPP?

-How does this Outstanding Invoice Intervention Process work?
+How does the RPP Intervention work?

 So my company will be able to obtain compensation for unpaid invoices, request IAM intervention on outstanding invoices, and receive advance information about which IAM Members are allegedly not paying their invoices?